pieye/nimbus-ros/README.md

 * We now configure ROS to run the master on the Raspberry and access the data via another machine running ROS Melodic with RVIZ installed
-* Add this line to the .bashrc of your other machine (laptop), after adapting the IP to your Raspberry Pi if you are using Linux:
+* Add this line to the .bashrc of your other machine (laptop), after adapting the IP to your Raspberry Pi if you are using Linux.
+You also need to add the IP of your local machine (ROS_IP):

 ```
 nano ~/.bashrc
 export ROS_MASTER_URI=http://192.168.1.1:11311
+export ROS_IP=192.168.1.1
 ```
 If you are using Windows you need to set it up as an enviroment variable:
 ```
 Name: ROS_MASTER_URI      Value: http://192.168.1.1:11311
+Name: ROS_IP      	  Value: 192.168.1.1
 ```
 * SSH into your Raspberry and run:
 ```